Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 PrivateVPN performed similarly to CyberGhost.
 It works with Australian streaming services, but its long-distance speeds are slower than other top-tier VPNs.

-We think very highly of Windscribe as a free VPN, but it doesn’t offer any free Australian IP addresses unfortunately.
+We think very highly of Windscribe as a free and paid-for VPN, but it doesn’t offer any free Australian IP addresses unfortunately.

 Free vs Paid VPN: Which Is Better for Australia?